-Paris may be an expensive international city, but there are plenty of ways to save money when you travel to the City of Lights.
+The City of Lights may be an expensive international city, but there are plenty of ways to visit Paris on a budget.
 After all, millions of people live in Paris and not all of them are worth rich and famous.
 We found that the best way to travel to Paris on a budget is to live like a local.

 Living Local in Paris

 The latest foray to Paris was our fourth visit.
 This was the first time we stayed in an apartment and we loved it.
 We had the chance to do all the romantic things that we’ve dreamed of doing in the past like making a meal at home, buying fine wine at the grocery store for a fraction of the price of a restaurant and for the first time we weren’t staying in a shoebox.
 We had two stories all to ourselves at an apartment in Montmartre.
 We ate where the locals ate because we were away from all the touristy stuff, we shopped like a local at the supermarket and we even went to the laundromat to dry our down jackets in their heavy duty driers after washing them in our apartment.
 Living as a local made our stay in Paris feel like a movie, the only thing that was missing was a Vespa.
 We even had our own patisserie around the corner to have our morning coffee and sweets.
 Yes, we truly felt Parisian.

 Paris is considered the most romantic city in the world.
 See where else we suggest you visit for romance.

 We’ve written in the past about how to save money in Paris and we’ve done a round up of all the free things to do in Paris, but really, nobody can ever get enough money saving tips, so this time, we thought we’d put it all together.
 Paris is surprisingly very affordable and there are many amazing things that you can do on a budget.
 I highly doubt that the regular population is breaking their bank accounts when they go out and neither should you.
 Here is a list of all the free things to do in Paris and all the budget tips we can think of in Paris.